dwavesystems/dwave-system/docs/intro.rst

 This example solves a small example of a known graph problem, minimum `vertex cover <https://en.wikipedia.org/wiki/Vertex_cover>`_\ .
-It uses the NetworkX graphic package to create the problem, Ocean's :std:doc:`dwave_networkx <oceandocs:docs_dnx/sdk_index>` to formulate the graph problem as a BQM, and dwave-system's :class:`~dwave.system.samplers.DWaveSampler()` to use a D-Wave system as the sampler.
-(Access to a D-Wave system has been :std:doc:`set up <oceandocs:overview/dwavesys>` in a configuration file that is used implicitly.) dwave-system's :class:`~dwave.system.composites.EmbeddingComposite()` handles mapping between the problem graph to the D-Wave system's numerically indexed qubits, a mapping known as :term:`minor-embedding`.
+It uses the NetworkX graphic package to create the problem, Ocean's :std:doc:`dwave_networkx <oceandocs:docs_dnx/sdk_index>` to formulate the graph problem as a :term:`BQM`, and dwave-system's :class:`~dwave.system.samplers.DWaveSampler()` to use a D-Wave system as the sampler. dwave-system's :class:`~dwave.system.composites.EmbeddingComposite()` handles mapping between the problem graph to the D-Wave system's numerically indexed qubits, a mapping known as :term:`minor-embedding`.

 >>> import networkx as nx
 >>> import dwave_networkx as dnx